Class 11 Physics Notes Chapter 7 (Chapter 7) – Physics Part-II Book

 - Friction in Rolling: Static friction is necessary for pure rolling on an incline.
 It provides the torque required for angular acceleration and adjusts itself to prevent slipping.

-f_s ≤ μ_s N
+f_s ≤ μ_s N.

 Multiple Choice Questions (MCQs)